+91 6262 333 777 +91 8050 719 430 [email protected] WhatsApp Locate Us

 What is an AOP?

-An Association of Persons (AOP) is a body of two or more persons who come together for a common purpose with the intent of earning income, profits or gains.
-It is recognised primarily under the Income-tax Act 1961 (continuing under the Income-tax Act 2025) as an assessable entity, even though it is not separately registered under any statute.
+An AOP is a group of two or more persons who voluntarily combine for a common purpose to earn income, arising either through agreement or through conduct.
+It is recognised primarily under the Income-tax Act, 1961 (continuing under the Income-tax Act, 2025) as an assessable entity, even though it is not separately registered under any statute.
 A Body of Individuals (BOI) is the closely related concept where the joiners are individuals only.

 Who needs this